bytebase/bytebase.com-old/content/blog/how-to-choose-database-by-chatgpt.md

 ChatGPT can understand and engage the conversation like a real human.
 For such a technical question, ChatGPT's answer is mostly sane, albeit a bit out-dated. e.g. When asking for the HTAP databases, it mentions MemSQL (which has already been rebranded to [SingleStore](https://www.singlestore.com/blog/revolution/)) and dissolved NuoDB, ClustrixDB, but ignores the starlet like [TiDB](https://www.vldb.org/pvldb/vol13/p3072-huang.pdf).
-This is understandable as ChatGPT confesses that its knowledge cutoff is September 2021 when I ask it to brief about the AWS re:Invent 2022 happened just days ago.
+This is understandable as ChatGPT confesses that its knowledge cutoff is September 2021, after I ask it to brief the AWS re:Invent 2022 happened just days ago.

 ![_](/static/blog/how-you-choose-database-by-chatgpt/aws-reinvent.webp)

-I believe the knowledge freshness gap will be shortened dramatically in the coming years, just like the data analysis industry, where those analysis taking days and weeks before now just take minitues if not instant.
+I believe the knowledge freshness gap will be shortened dramatically in the coming years, just like the data analysis industry, where those analysis taking days and weeks before now just take minutes if not instant.

 ChatGPT's tone is also convincing and diplomatic. e.g. When talking about MongoDB, it says